 Bridges the Gap Between “City” and “Suburban” Real EstateBridges the Gap Between “City” and “Suburban” Real Estate

 New York City ranks second behind Washington D.C. on the most walkable cities in the U.S. list.
-That’s because 89 percent of the walkable urbanism is within the city center and nearly all lies in Manhattan.
+That’s because 89 percent of the walkable urbanism is within the city center, and nearly all lies in Manhattan.
 Since Manhattan only accounts for 8 percent of the city’s population, the best development opportunities in NYC lie in its suburban neighborhoods.
-Urbanizing New York City’s suburbs won’t only bridge the gap between city and suburban real estate, but it’ll also drive real estate prices up in the process because of how beautiful those neighborhoods would be.
+Urbanizing New York City’s suburbs won’t only bridge the gap between city and suburban real estate.
+Still, it’ll also drive real estate prices up in the process because of how beautiful those neighborhoods would be.

 Drives Real Estate Prices UpDrives Real Estate Prices Up